-“…do not look for others’ faults, and do not spy, and do not be jealous of one another, and do not desert (cut your relation with) one another, and do not hate one another; and o Allah’s worshippers!
+“…do not look for others’ faults, and do not spy, and do not be jealous of one another, and do not desert (cut your relation with) one another, and do not hate one another; and o Allah’s worshipers!
 Be brothers (as Allah has ordered you!).”
 (Saheeh al-Bukhari, Vol. 8, No. 6064)

 Can a society function with such abomination?

 A society can only function peacefully and adequately if people learn to live together respecting one another, without prejudice or ill-feelings.
-Of course, no one is perfect, but ordinary human beings like us have more weaknesses and faults than we think.
+Of course, no one is perfect. but ordinary human beings like us have more weaknesses and faults than we think.
 Are we permitted to expose the liabilities of one another?
 Of course not.
 Whenever we feel like doing it and looking for flaws in them, we should remember Allah’s statement equating backbiting with eating the flesh of your own dead brother.
 (Al-Quran, 49:12) What an abominable thing to do!

 A disease really!

 Looking for faults in a fellow brother or sister is a disease that has plagued us all.
 Not just ordinary Muslims, but even some scholars have fallen into the evil trap of exposing others.
-What we fail to see is that it is so dangerous a matter it can deplete our good deeds without us realizing.
+What we fail to see is that it is so dangerous a matter it can deplete our good deeds without us realizing it.

 Is there a solution?

-What can save us is acting upon the knowledge that Allah has not made human beings perfect, so they are bound to show deficiencies and limitations.
+What can save us is acting on the knowledge that Allah has not made human beings perfect.
+So they are bound to show deficiencies and limitations.
 That is part of the test we all are going through in this life.
 Therefore, while we may help a fellow person overcome his or her weaknesses and stop looking for faults in them, we are in no way allowed to expose them or insult them or look down upon them.
 We really have to exercise extreme caution and care while dealing with this matter so that we do not hurt a person’s self-esteem or dignity.
 The safest thing to do is to prove ourselves and spend our energies on correcting our own behavior and fixing our own faults so that we do not have any time for deliberating on others’ mistakes and maligning them.